SinaLab/OffensiveHebrew/README.md

 Test set: data/test.csv
 Validation set: data/val.csv

 The dataset is generally small, so we also made available to the community the remaining 14,681 non-offensive tweets to encourage others to contribute and improve the data: data/none-offiensive.csv

+AllData_OffensiveHebrew: contains all tweets and all annotations (including TweetNo, Label, Target, Topic, Phrase, TweetText) in CSV and Excel xlsx format data/AllData_OffensiveHebrew.csv

 ## Model Download